opinkerfi/adagios-agent-windows/README.md

 # NSClient++ Unattended Installation for Windows
-Installs NSClient (32/64 bit) in NRPE mode with your favorite settings and plugins.
+Installs NSClient (32/64 bit) in NRPE mode.
+Config is based on OKconfig for Adagios setups.

 ## Installation